cryobry/installjrmc/README.md

     Installs the latest version of JRiver Media Center from the repository.

-* `installJRMC --repo --service jriver-mediaserver`
+* `installJRMC --install repo --service jriver-mediaserver`

     Installs JRiver Media Center from the repository and starts/enables the /MediaServer service.

-* `installJRMC --rpm --restorefile /path/to/license.mjr --mcversion 26.0.56`
+* `installJRMC --install rpm --restorefile /path/to/license.mjr --mcversion 26.0.56`

     Builds JRiver Media Center version 26.0.56 RPM from the source DEB, installs it (RPM distros only), and activates it using the specified .mjr license file.